Tipularia discolor

 Tipularia discolor, the crippled cranefly or crane-fly orchid, is a perennial terrestrial woodland orchid, a member of the family Orchidaceae.
 It is the only species of the genus Tipularia found in North America.
 It occurs in the southeastern United States from Texas to Florida, the range extending north into the Ohio Valley and along the Appalachians as far north as the Catskills.
 There are also isolated populations in Massachusetts and in the Great Lakes region.
+Tipularia discolor is a common early pioneer during secondary succession, readily colonizing woodland habitats during early developmental or regrowth stages.

 Tipularia discolor grows a single leaf in September that disappears in the spring.
 The leaf top is green, often with dark purple spots.
 The leaf underside is a striking purple color.
 The flower blooms in mid-July to late August.
 The roots are a connected series of edible corms.
 They are starchy and almost potato-like.